hpgrahsl/kryptonite-for-kafka/funqy-http-kryptonite/README.md

 ### Format Preserving Encryption (FPE)

-Starting with version 0.6.0, the Kryptonite HTTP API supports **Format Preserving Encryption (FPE)** using the FF3-1 algorithm.
-Unlike standard AEAD encryption (AES-GCM/AES-GCM-SIV) which produces variable-length ciphertext, FPE maintains the original format and length of the plaintext data.
+Starting with version 0.6.0, Kryptonite for Kafka supports **[Format Preserving Encryption](https://en.wikipedia.org/wiki/Format-preserving_encryption) (FPE)** using the FF3-1 algorithm.
+Unlike the already supported standard AEAD encryption schemes (AES-GCM/AES-GCM-SIV) which produces variable-length ciphertext, FPE maintains the original format and length of the plaintext data.

 #### Key Characteristics of FPE